-What can we learn
+What can we learn from and

 *Pssst, did you know that all ants are girls?
 To highlight this lovely nugget of knowledge, I use the female form (in German) when addressing folks on this